protoloft/klipper_z_calibration/README.md

 plugin only changes the GCode offset and it's still possible to move the nozzle beyond this offset.

-My experiences about probing speeds: for the `second_homing_speed` on Z endstop, I use 2 mm/s and for the probe, I use 2-5 mm/s.
-Reducing the acceleration for probing may be good too.
+My experiences about probing speeds: for the `second_homing_speed` on Z endstop, ~~I use 2 mm/s and for the probe, I use 2-5 mm/s.~~ Ok, now I'm on 4 mm/s - seems too slow is not good as well.
+A retract of 1mm works most of the time, but can be too little!
+And reducing the acceleration for probing maybe good too.

+**HINT: Just to be clear, the settings about probing do not apply to the probing on the bed, since the script just calls the probe there to do it's job.
+Only the first fast down probing is covered by this script directly.

 ## How to use it